Xochitl Delgado Solorzano, Assistant Dean for Diversity, Equity and Inclusion

-As director of the Honors College Path Program, Xochitl Delgado Solorzano oversees all aspects of Path, including recruitment and student success, grant requirements, and fundraising.
+As assistant dean for diversity, equity and inclusion, Xochitl Delgado Solorzano is responsible for developing and implementing the Honors College vision for diversity, equity and inclusion, and plays a vital role in securing funds for these activities.
+Delgado Solorzano also serves as director of the Honors College Path Program, where she oversees recruitment and student success, grant requirements and fundraising.
 She loves getting to know such a diverse group of students and witnessing their unquenchable enthusiasm for their studies and college experience.
 Her office doubles as a comfortable space for Path students to drop by and chat, have a snack or take a nap between classes.

 In her free time Delgado Solorzano enjoys going on hikes with family and her four-legged niece Goya, a retired greyhound racer from the West Memphis track.
 She also enjoys exploring Arkansas, and has a goal of visiting all the Arkansas State Parks (so far she’s been to 19 of 52)!